citadel-tech/coinswap/docs/taker.md

 # Taker Tutorial

 The **Taker** is the party that initiates the coinswap.
-It queries the directory server for a list of makers, requests offers from them and selects suitable makers for the swap.
-It then conducts the swap with the selected makers.
+It discovers makers, requests offers from them and selects suitable makers for the swap.

 In this tutorial, we will guide you through the process of setting up and running the taker, and conducting a coinswap.